mrinaldevnath/TwiLens/README.md

 1. Clone the TwiLens repository: `git clone https://github.com/mrinaldevnath/TwiLens.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Set up your Twitter API credentials in the configuration file.
+3. Set up your Twitter API credentials in `twitterapi.py`.
 4. Run the TwiLens pipeline: `FinalModel.ipynb`

 Note: Due to size constraints, the model weights could not be uploaded.
 Therefore, finetune the models using the code given in FineTune folder before proceeding with running the TwiLens pipeline.